Spare me the weight of the cross and the Pope

 the boy-racer, one-handed drivers, the passeggiata

-connoisseurs of labels, shoes and shades and all
+connoisseurs of labels, shoes and shades, and all

 who have watched The Godfather just one too many times.